Ensuring Home Safety for Seniors

 Engage Professional Help to Plan a Safer Home

-It can be difficult to assess a familiar environment for safety—we all become used to the quirks, clutter, and workarounds we live with.
+It can be difficult to assess a familiar environment for safety –– we all become used to the quirks, clutter, and workarounds we’ve grown to live with.
 Although you can certainly perform a room-by-room analysis with a checklist in hand, don’t hesitate to engage professionals if you need to.
 There are many options to make caring for aging parents easier, such as:

 • A gerontologist for general advice and referrals for in-home evaluations

-• An occupational therapist with an Aging in Place Specialist (CAPS) certification
+• A Certified Aging in Place Specialist (CAPS) occupational therapist

 • Your county Veterans’ Benefits services if your loved one qualifies